santiaago/caltechx.go/README.md

 * refactor PLA and other functions into separate packages.
 * linear regression should have a Xn array and an Zn collection when a transformation takes place
 * add transpose function.
+* transformation function should accept array with param x0 = 1 to transform
+* better and consistent print statements.
+* catch all error and have all functions send errors.

 ##thoughts: